ChandanSahu98/AiSummarizer/README.md

 ## Usage

-1. Provide the text you want to summarize in the web interface.
+1. Provide the url of article that you want to summarize in the web interface.
 2. AI Summarizer will process the text and generate a summary for you.
 3. You can access the live version of AI Summarizer here: [AI Summarizer on Vercel](https://ai-summarizer-olive.vercel.app/)
+4. Remember to provide only article **url** otherwise it may not work.

 ## Features